viniciusgerevini/godot-aseprite-wizard/README.md

 <p align="center"><img src="icon.png" alt="Aseprite Wizard Logo"/></p>

 Aseprite Wizard is a godot plugin to help import Aseprite animations to Godot.
-It provides a few different methods to import the animations, and supports various nodes, such as AnimationPlayers, AnimatedSprites 2D/3D and SpriteFrames.
+It provides a few different import methods, and supports various nodes, such as AnimationPlayers, AnimatedSprites 2D/3D and SpriteFrames.

 Check the [documentation](https://thisisvini.com/aseprite-wizard) for more details.